dgtaylor9/dog-feeder/README.md

 As you can see, getting the food into my dog's bowl was a challenge, since I had to use a slow feeding bowl for my dog.
 Sometimes the food would hit the ridges in her bowl as it tumbled out of the PVC pipe, causing it to bounce out of her crate, or get buried under her crate liner.
 In addition, there was the possibility of power outages and other issues, which would have impacted my dog's feeding, that I was unable to know about without SSH-ing to the Raspberry Pi and looking at the logs.
 So, in addition to making modifications to the PVC to increase accuracy of the delivery of the payload, I also added on a process that would take a picture of the food in the bowl immediately after it was delivered, and then email that picture to me, so I could know how well she was fed (or not fed).

-Here's a gratuitous picture of my dog and her just-delivered food.

 ### Code

 The code for this project can be located in the [dog-feeder](dog-feeder/) directory.